-Why stay in Bora Bora on a mid range budget?
+Where to stay in Bora Bora with a mid-range budget

 Guests who frequent the overwater bungalows are mainly celebrities who use them as picture-perfect backdrops for their Instagram photos or to feature on their reality TV shows.
 It’s also a dream destination for couples on their honeymoon because there are plenty of things to do in Bora Bora beyond the beaches.

 There’s something so seductive about Bora Bora’s position – you feel miles away from your day-to-day life back home because, well, you actually are.